Franchise Tax: Definition & Overview

 Franchise Tax Rates

 The amount of franchise tax can differ depending on what tax rules are in place within each state.
 Some states will calculate the amount of franchise tax owed based on the entity’s net worth or assets.
-While some other states will base it on the value of the company in question’s capital stock.
+While some other states will base it on the value of the company’s capital stock.
+Other states charge a flat fee to all businesses that are operating in their jurisdiction.
+Some other states also calculate the tax rate on the company’s gross receipts.

 Filing Franchise Tax